vin0010/SystemDesign/Concepts.md

       - Cost
       - Expiration time
       - CDN fallback to fetch data from origin
+    - CDNs are relatively expensive.
+To address this, it is common to be strategic about what files are cached and for how long.
+We can use a cache control header to specify how long the file should be cached in the CDN.
+We can also use a cache invalidation mechanism to remove files from the CDN when they are updated or deleted.
+This way, only files that are frequently accessed are cached and we don't waste money caching files that are rarely accessed

 ## Big Data and Stream Processing
 - Big data processing frameworks: Hadoop, Spark, Kafka